 - Uncover, and remove from heat.
 Stir in the basil, parsley and oregano.

-- Pour the sauce into a blender and pulse until you've reached your desired consistency.
+- Ladle the sauce into a blender (or use a hand blender) and pulse until you've reached your desired consistency.

 - Taste and season with more salt if desired.

-- Use warm, store in an airtight container in the refrigerator for up to 3 days or freeze up to 6 months.
+- Can be used right away or store in an airtight container in the refrigerator for up to 3 days or freezer up to 6 months.

+5 cups of tomatoes weighs approximately 1 1/2 pounds.
 You can use any variety of fresh tomatoes you'd like (plum, cherry, heirloom, etc.).
-Approximately 1 1/2 pounds yields 5 cups of chopped tomatoes.